AnkitKaul/Scheduler-Assistant/README.md

 ## Instruction to start the application:
 1) Firstly use npm install command in the project directory to install all dependencies
+2) For proper working use command npm-audit-fix
-2) Start the MongoDB server before the running the project
+3) Start the MongoDB server before the running the project
-3) Run the project using npm start command in the project directory
+4) Run the project using npm start command in the project directory
-4) Go to browser and type in http://localhost:3000/ and you would be able to view Scheduler Assistant
+5) Go to browser and type in http://localhost:3000/ and you would be able to view Scheduler Assistant
-5) You can register yourself as student or faculty and can explore all the features present in the project
+6) You can register yourself as student or faculty and can explore all the features present in the project

 ## Features of the application for Students: